Ethan Panizza: Acting career

 He resumed his acting career by appearing in a number of television commercials and music videos.
 In 2013, he appeared in two short films titled Turkish Delight and Blue Boys.
 In 2014, the actor appeared in the Australian television documentary series The War That Changed Us, playing Harold Burk.
 Panizza played the guest role of Ray Davis in an episode of the ABC drama The Doctor Blake Mysteries.

 In May 2018, it was announced that he had secured the role of Rusty O'Reilly in the Network Ten drama series Playing for Keeps.
 The show is about a group of AFL players and their wives' personal lives.
 Panizza's background in football benefited him during filming as he was able to accurately portray an AFL player.
 Rusty is a gay character who is forced to come out in the Australian media.
 To prepare for the role Panizza researched coming out stories on the internet.
 The actor hoped the story would inspire football players to be more open about their sexual orientation.
+In July 2024, it was announced that Panizza had joined the cast of the Australian soap opera Neighbours as Heath Royce, with Heath set to debut later that month.